Natemen96/Web-Controlled-Dog-Feeder/README.md

 **Features to come**

 •Hosted on DE1-SoC board

-•Bowl Status and recieve update via Email if bowl is empty.
+•Bowl Status and receive update via Email if bowl is empty.

-•Feed Dogo
+•Feed Dog

 •Stats (How much the dog ate in a day and week)

 •Dog Feeder Status

 •Fully Modeled and Printed Dog Feeder

 •Fully Modeled and Printed Dog Bowl

-•Utilize Pressure sensors on dog bowl and feeder •Fully controlled servo motor to control Dog Feeder •Create algorithm for accurate design
+•Utilize Pressure sensors on dog bowl and feeder

+•Fully controlled servo motor to control Dog Feeder

+•Create algorithm for accurate design

 **Futures Feature to come**
 •Learns your dogs habits

-•Automatic feeds dogs based on usual empty dog bowl time •Won’t over feed dog
+•Automatic feeds dogs based on usual empty dog bowl time

+•Won’t over feed dog